blogscroll/blogscroll/README.md

 ### Can I add any site?

 Not quite.
 I am very intentional about this project being a directory of sites that people manage **within their own domains**.
-The goal is to create an environment for serendipitous discovery of digital gardens that are outside the typical social media/newsletter aggregation sites.
-Which means that pull requests with links to Blogger, LiveJournal, Medium, Twitter, Facebook, LinkedIn, etc. will not be accepted.
+The goal is to create an environment for serendipitous discovery of digital gardens and personal pages that are outside the typical social media/newsletter aggregation sites.

-Now, if you have a site that you host on Medium (or any other blog hosting service for that matter) and it has a custom domain associated with it - fantastic!
-Put it on the list.
+Here is a simple (**yet not comprehensive)** breakdown of what may be approved and what may not:

+#### ✅ OK to submit

+- Sites hosted on common blogging services **with a custom domain attached**.
+- Personal sites hosted on open-source services, like GitHub Pages (e.g., a page like `https://dend.github.io` is OK).
+- Personal portfolios.
+- Personal wiki sites.
+- Self-hosted blogs.

+#### 🛑 Not OK to submit

+- Sites hosted on Blogger, LiveJournal, Substack, Medium, or any other service **without a custom domain attached**.
+- Twitter, Facebook, LinkedIn, or other social media links.
+- Links to companies or websites representing personal companies, whose primary purpose is to sell or promote a product.
+- Sites that contain Not Safe For Work (NSFW) material (e.g., nudity, gore, disturbing imagery).
+While we're all adults here, the directory is designed to be fit for consumption anywhere (home, workplace, school, public transit).
+It would be a very unpleasant surprise to randomly stumble across content that may be classified as inappropriate just by clicking a blog link.
+- Sites that contain or allude to hate speech, abuse, or otherwise harmful material.
+- Sites that have a primary purpose other than being a personal page (e.g., podcasts, streaming pages, project pages).

+>[!WARNING]
-Additionally, you need to ensure that the site does not contain inappropriate, harmful, abusive, or hateful content.
-Any sites that are found to be in violation of this rule will be removed without notice.
+>Any sites that are found to be in violation of these guidelines _even after submission_ will be removed with no notice, and there's a good chance that you won't be able to submit more pages in the future.

 Lastly, and I want to spell this out directly - I reserve the right to not include or publish any site on BlogScroll.
 Because this is _my_ project, I get to choose how I curate it.